-The Medical Professional Stream is a unique four-year program designed for students looking to pursue a career in a medical field after graduating from Trent.
-This program complements a student's undergraduate degree; students are enrolled in the MPS program while simultaneously completing their undergraduate degree.
+The Medical Professional Stream (MPS) is a unique four-year program designed for students looking to pursue a career in a medical field after graduating from Trent.
+This Stream complements a student's undergraduate degree; students are enrolled in the MPS while simultaneously completing their undergraduate degree.

-A student's co-curricular and extra-curricular activities parallel their academic achievements and are of equal importance when applying to Professional Medical programs.
 The MPS is designed to assist students with their co-curricular and extra-curricular activities and the integration of these within their academic undertakings.
-Not only are applicants to professional programs expected to possess a solid academic profile with high grades and stellar admission test scores (MCAT, PCAT or DAT where applicable), their non-academic achievements distinguish applicants and are key to demonstrating their suitability to be a medical professional.
+Not only are applicants to professional programs expected to possess a solid academic profile with high grades and stellar admission test scores (MCAT, PCAT or DAT where applicable), their non-academic contributions distinguish applicants and are key to demonstrating their suitability to be a medical professional.

-This program is not required to obtain an undergraduate degree; but rather is considered "in addition" to an undergraduate degree and non-academic in nature.
+The MPS is not required to obtain an undergraduate degree; but rather is considered "in addition" to an undergraduate degree and is non-academic in nature.

 At the end of first year, students will select their desired degree major (with the exception of students admitted to direct entry programs such as Forensic or Biomedical Science).
-Students will need to satisfy MPS program requirements to continue each year.
+Students will need to satisfy MPS requirements to continue each year.

-This program is designed to assist students in developing their own individual way of demonstrating the qualities assessed by Medical admission boards.
-Students registered in the MPS program benefit from additional program resources including:
+This Stream is designed to assist students in developing their own individual way of demonstrating the qualities assessed by Medical admission boards.
+Students registered in the MPS benefit from additional program resources including:

-- Direct entry to a top ranked International Medical School;

-- Regular meetings with program representatives;

-- Support for volunteer opportunities and research opportunities;

-- Academic Advising events specific to the MPS;

-- Autobiographic sketch building;

-- CPR and First Aid Training;

-- Teambuilding;

-- Leadership training;

-- Student peer support;

-- Career exploration;

-- Admissions testing support;

-- Speaker series from visiting scholars and medical professionals (including Trent alumni)
+- Direct entry to a top ranked International Medical School\; - Regular meetings with MPS representatives; - Support for volunteer opportunities and research opportunities; - Academic Advising events specific to the MPS; - Autobiographic sketch building; - CPR and First Aid Training; - Skill development workshops or experiences related to non-academic skills such as communication, teambuilding, leadership and professionalism; - Career exploration; - Admissions testing support; - Speaker series from visiting scholars and medical professionals (including Trent alumni)